niyontwali/niyontwali/README.md

 ### 👋 Hi, I’m John Niyontwali,
 👀 Am a web and mobile developer interested in solving real world problems using programming skills.
-I construct scalable web apps using JavaScrip and its technologies(like node.js,  express & react).
-I also develop native mobile apps using react-native.
-I am also focussing on learning flutter.
-Soon to be a flutter mobile developer.
+I construct scalable web apps using JavaScrip and its technologies(like node.js,  express, react and angular).
+I also develop native mobile apps using react-native and flutter.

 <!---
 niyontwali/niyontwali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.